Engrossed bill

 An Engrossed Bill, also spelled Ingrossed Bill, was the term used in the Parliament of the United Kingdom and its predecessor parliaments for the copy of a bill which was made after the bill had been through the committee stage but prior to its third reading and final passing from the chamber of origin.
 A bill that was to be engrossed had been subject to the rigours of legislative discussion and amendment and was not likely to change substantially.
 Bills were engrossed on a long scroll which were, after royal assent, stored in the parliamentary archives.
 Engrossing of bills ceased to occur in the British Parliament in 1849.

+The term remains in use in the United States Congress.
+It refers to the formal reprinting of the bill in the form upon which a single chamber will vote final passage, and is ordered at the same time the bill's third reading is ordered.
+The House prints its engrossed bills on blue paper, while the Senate uses white paper.
+After passage, the engrossed bill is sent to the other chamber.
+If passed by both houses, an enrolled bill is produced for presentation to the President.